Understanding JIA from Preconception to Motherhood

 Reference: Oberle EJ et al., 2014

 Juvenile idiopathic arthritis (JIA) is the most common type of arthritis that is diagnosed in childhood before age 16.
 It is an autoimmune condition that can cause pain and inflammation in the joints, including but not limited to hands, wrists, elbows, knees, and ankles.
-There is no cure for JIA, so women who are diagnosed in childhood will continue to have it into adulthood and their reproductive years.
+There is no cure for JIA, so people who are diagnosed in childhood will continue to have it into adulthood and their reproductive years.
 Also known as juvenile rheumatoid arthritis (JRA), JIA affects about 1 in 1,000 people in the United States.

-Studies of women with JIA have suggested an increased risk of pregnancy complications and adverse outcomes, such as instrumental delivery, preterm birth, small for gestational age birth, and congenital malformations.
+Studies of [people] with JIA have suggested an increased risk of pregnancy complications and adverse outcomes, such as instrumental delivery, preterm birth, small for gestational age birth, and congenital malformations.
 However, the reasons for these complications remain unclear, and may be caused by the disease itself, the activity state of the disease and/or its treatment.— Drechsel et al. Rheumatology 2020 Mar 1;59(3):603-612.

 Join Our Juvenile Idiopathic Arthritis Study

-If you’re pregnant and have JIA, please consider enrolling into our observational study to give moms-to-be better answers about how JIA and its management can affect a pregnancy and a developing baby.
+If you’re pregnant and have JIA, please consider enrolling into our observational study to give people better answers about how JIA and its management can affect a pregnancy and a developing baby.
 You will not be asked to take or change any medications, and you can participate from the comfort of your home.

 Please see our library of resources below on JIA during pregnancy and breastfeeding.